omega8cc/boa/README.txt

 * All libraries & tools required to install and run Nginx based Aegir system.
 * Latest version of MariaDB database server.
 * Latest version of Nginx web server with upload progress and Boost support.
-* PHP-FPM 5.2.16 with APC, memcache, uploadprogress, suhosin and ionCube.
+* PHP-FPM 5.2.16 with APC, memcached, uploadprogress, suhosin and ionCube.
 * Maintenance & Auto-Healing scripts in /var/xdrago.
 * Automated, rotated daily backups for all databases in /data/disk/arch/sql.
 * MultiCore Apache Solr with Tomcat.
-* Redis and Memcached chained cache with DB failover.
+* Redis and Memcached chained cache with DB auto-failover.
 * Fast proxy DNS server (pdnsd) with permanent caching.
 * Bind9 DNS server integrated with experimental Aegir DNS feature.
 * Webmin Control Panel.